Chart Color Schemes

 Lathlain has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 12 projects likely affecting this region.
-Notable initiatives include Perth Park, Burswood Point, Ebizco Rivervale Mixed-Use Tower, and Lathlain Precinct Redevelopment Project.
+AreaSearch identified 12 projects that could affect this region.
+Notable ones include Perth Park (Perth Entertainment and Sporting Precinct), Burswood Point, Ebizco Rivervale Mixed-Use Tower (Armadale Road), and Lathlain Precinct Redevelopment Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.